-Operation contents Measure Operation overview Reference manual Section Monitoring system operations Function for monitoring resource depletion ^{#1 #3} used resources as the resource depletion monitoring information.
+Operation contents Measure Operation overview Reference manual Section transition of usage rate and number of used resources as the resource depletion monitoring information.
 When the threshold value is exceeded, you can prevent the occurrence of an error by analyzing the cause based on the output resource depletion monitoring information and take an appropriate action.
 Further, the resource depletion monitoring information is useful in analyzing the cause of an error.
-This manual 4.2 Management command (mngsvrutil) You can check the statistics for CTM^{#4} that exist in the management domain for the following units: All CTM of the management domain Specified CTM from the management domain or the CTM that exists on a specified host 10.2 Checking the transaction information Server management commands (cjlisttrn) You check information, such as the transaction status on running J2EE servers or the existence of a pending transaction on the stopped J2EE servers.
+Management command (mngsvrutil) You can check the statistics for CTM^{#4} that exist in the management domain for the following units: All CTM of the management domain Specified CTM from the management domain or the CTM that exists on a specified host Chapter 10 Checking the transaction information Server management commands (cjlisttrn) You check information, such as the transaction status on running J2EE servers or the existence of a pending transaction on the stopped J2EE servers.
 Common Container Functionality Guide 3.15.9